 Another thing women might worry about is the sensitivity of their nipples.
 They may be concerned that physically shifting the position of their nipple will affect nipple sensation and breastfeeding.
 Fortunately, Dr Rizk is an expert, and when he repositions your nipples, he ensures that the nerve system and blood supply are unaffected.
 This means your nipples should remain as responsive as they’ve always been.

-A breast lift surgery will give you a dramatic new body, so it surprises patients when they are told they can go home the same day.
+A breast lift will give you a dramatic new body, so it surprises patients when they are told they can go home the same day.
 The operation itself takes between one and three hours, depending on the intensity of sagging and the complexity of the breast lift.

 Patients are put under general anesthesia, so they will be unconscious throughout.
 The specific way that breast lift surgery works sounds surprisingly simple.
 The surgeon makes a series of incisions according to the surgery plan around the nipple-areola complex and along or under the breast.
 Excess tissue, overstretched tendons, and inelastic skin are removed.